sam-wong8/newer-york/index.md

 <img align="right" width="180" height="135" src="./images/market.jpg" alt="image of shop">

-## [!]
-Availability of Goods and Services
+## Availability of Goods and Services

 Newer York has numerous retail stores across the city, with quality goods and services provided in each one.
 From high-end brands to budget-friendly options, shoppers can find everything they need.
 Dining options in Newer York are some of the best in the world, with exquisite cuisine from all around the world.

-We try to be sustainable, however, so we seek for local suppliers from Newer York first.
+Essentials such as food and clean water are accessible across the city, cheap and available.
+We try to be sustainable, however, so resources are obtained from local suppliers in Newer York first.
 Only when we cannot source things we need we seek non-local suppliers.
 We also try to use every usable part of a resource to minimise waste.

 <img align="right" width="250" height="130" src="./images/hospital.jpg" alt="image of hospital">